Adventure Series: Finding Fuji

 ABOUT THE AUTHOR

 📍Hong Kong Hi!
 I'm Tiff, welcome to my travel shop!
 As a graduate architect, I am constantly perceiving and understanding my surroundings and environment; with a keen eye for aesthetics, a deep understanding of cultural and historical contexts and drive to connect with people I meet, I am excited to share my experiences and knowledge with you.
 On Thatch, my goal is to provide you with more than just travel advice.
 I am committed to help you make the most out of your future journeys by sharing meticulously crafted travel plans, expert suggestions, and, above all, my own photography, drawings and notes whilst exploring these beautiful destinations.
 Travelling through a lens geared for nature, adventure, food, and architecture, my trips tend to be off the tourist-beaten path where I find and explore local perspectives, authentic experiences and hidden gems that truly capture the essence of a place.
-Having spent almost 20 years living between Hong Kong and Singapore as well as 7 years of studying in the UK, my self led trips and journeys have spanned over 20 countries across msotly Asia and Europe.
+Having spent almost 20 years living between Hong Kong, UK, and Singapore my self led trips and journeys have spanned over 20 countries across mostly Asia and Europe.
 It has always been my motto to go outside your comfort zone and keep on exploring what life offers.
 I would love to hear from my audience no matter where in the world you are from, get in touch through my socials!

 Send A Tip